chstpier/ArasOnDemandAdmin/README.md

 		</job>
  3. Restart the scheduler service.

  ### Usage

  1. Assign the On Demand Admin Identity to the users that need to perform administrator tasks.
  2. After the next login, those users will see the action to Elevate or Revoke Administrator privileges.
- 3. After the next login, those users will get their updated privileges.
+ 3. After the next login, those users will get their updated privileges(Emptying the browser cache is sometimes required to see the difference).